threefoldfoundation/www_mycelium/content/home/index.md

 {% row(style="center" margin="narrow" padding="top") %}

-## How it Works

-#### Efficient, Secure, and Decentralized Networking at Its Core.
+## Unraveling Mycelium's Secrets

-Unraveling Mycelium's Secrets: How It Powers the Future of Digital Communication.
+### How It Powers the Future of Digital Communication

-Mycelium, like its natural namesake, thrives on decentralization, efficiency, and security, making it a powerful force in the world of decentralized networks.
+Mycelium, like its natural namesake, thrives on decentralization, efficiency, and security, making it a truly powerful force in the world of decentralized networks.

 {% end %}